The health benefits of iodine have been known for years. But where does a person begin? Is all iodine the same? What does it even do?

 That is the bare minimum to prevent severe iodine deficiency.
 With the research that we've been doing and with all the information that we have on there, we know that, like I said, every cell in the body requires iodine.
 It's necessary to address.
 And there hasn't really been any studies out there that suggest what level of iodine is actually toxic to you.

 But we do know this.
 I thought I was going to talk about some of the symptoms of iodine deficiency.
 Number one, you might start feeling little nodules on your thyroid.
 That might be the beginning signs of a goiter forming.

 Mental imbalances.
 If you have brain fog, if you're starting to feel depressed for no reason at all.
 All of a sudden, you go from being calm to having anxiety, panic attacks.
 You have hypothyroidism or you've been diagnosed with hypothyroidism.

 Fatigue.
 Fatigue is one of the biggest things of iodine deficiency.
 Usually around 2:00 or 3:00 in the afternoon.
 Weakness.
 You might be starting to become weak, I was talking about the tongue earlier, the cold hands and feet, the dry skin.
-Insomnia, if you’re having problems sleeping at night.
+Insomnia, if you're having concerns sleeping at night.

-Hair loss, if you’re starting to see hair loss, that could be a sign of iodine deficiency.
+Hair loss, if you're starting to see hair loss, that could be a sign of iodine deficiency.
 Fibrocystic breasts, ovary cysts.
 We talked about depression.
-Immune system problems.
-If you feel like you’re getting sick a lot and you’re not getting better.
+Immune system concerns.
+If you feel like you're getting sick a lot and you're not getting better.

 Slow metabolism.
 Everybody has a hard time losing weight.
 If you're just trying different things and you can't seem to lose weight, most likely, you might have an iodine deficiency.